threenbe/leetcode/Array/Product of Array Except Self.md

 You must write an algorithm that runs in `O(n)` time and without using the division operation.

+**Follow up**: Can you solve the problem in O(1) extra space complexity?
+(The output array does not count as extra space for space complexity analysis.)

 ## Initial brute force O(n^2) solution:

 ```python3